-Just weeks after taking office in December 2012, Japanese Prime Minister Shinzo Abe, who had also led the country from 2006 to 2007, announced plans for a new suite of policies geared toward jolting the stagnating economy out of its deflationary malaise.
-Japan, having fought deflation for more than two decades, remains mired in weak growth despite repeated attempts to revitalize the economy.
+Japan, having fought deflation for more than two decades, remains mired in weak growth despite repeated attempts to revitalize its economy.
+Just weeks after taking office in December 2012, Japanese Prime Minister Shinzo Abe, who had also led the country from 2006 to 2007, announced plans for a new suite of policies to jolt Japan's stagnating economy out of its deflationary malaise.

 Abe’s three-pronged approach, dubbed "Abenomics," combines fiscal expansion, monetary easing, and structural reform.
-The immediate goal is to boost domestic demand and gross domestic product (GDP) growth while raising inflation to 2 percent.
-In the longer term, Abe’s structural policies aim to improve the country’s prospects by increasing competition, reforming labor markets, and cementing trade partnerships.
+Its immediate goal is to boost domestic demand and gross domestic product (GDP) growth while raising inflation to 2 percent.
+Abe’s structural policies aim to improve the country’s prospects by increasing competition, reforming labor markets, and cementing trade partnerships.

 What is Abenomics?

-In the fiscal realm, Abe ordered a hefty stimulus package focused on critical infrastructure projects, such as building bridges, tunnels, and earthquake-resistant roads.
-About a third of the package, Japan's second-largest ever, was earmarked to stimulate private investment.
-A separate 5.5 trillion yen boost followed in April 2014, and in the immediate aftermath of the December 2014 elections, Abe pushed another spending package worth 3.5 trillion yen.
+Fiscal stimulus began in 2013 with economic recovery measures totaling 20.2 trillion yen ($210 billion), of which 10.3 trillion ($116 billion) was direct government spending.
+Abe's hefty stimulus package, Japan's second-largest ever, focused on building critical-infrastructure projects, such as bridges, tunnels, and earthquake-resistant roads.
+A separate 5.5 trillion yen boost followed in April 2014, and after the December 2014 elections, Abe pushed another spending package, worth 3.5 trillion yen.

 What are the prospects for structural reform?

-Beyond these short-term monetary and fiscal policies, the success of Abe’s plans ultimately rely on the “third arrow,” structural reform.
+Many analysts argue that the success of Abe's plans ultimately rely on this third arrow, structural reform.
 In June 2014, Abe announced a broad reform package, including corporate tax cuts, agriculture liberalization, and initiatives to overhaul regulation of the energy, environment, and health-care sectors.
-Proposed changes include a shift in the investment strategy of government pension funds andtax incentives to increase career opportunities for women.
+His proposals include a shift in the investment strategy of government pension funds and tax incentives to increase career opportunities for women.

 "Demographics are at the heart of Japan’s economic challenge," says CFR Senior Fellow Sheila Smith.
 "Many of [Abe's] reforms call for significant adjustments in the norms of Japanese society.
 It's a huge agenda and there is no one silver bullet," she says.

-However, Abe’s emphatic win in snap elections in December 2014 may give him more time to take on entrenched interests and implement politically sensitive measures.
-In early February, for instance, the government reached a breakthrough agreement to limit the power of the national agriculture cooperative, JA-Zenchu.
-The cooperative has long used its control over local farmers and its political heft to oppose the modernization of Japan’s moribund farming industry.
+Though Abe's coalition has held a resounding parliamentary majority for more than three years, progress has come slowly.
+After Abe’s emphatic win in December 2014 elections, however, he reached a breakthrough agreement to limit the power of the national agriculture cooperative, JA-Zenchu.
+The cooperative has long used its political heft to oppose the modernization of Japan’s moribund farming industry.

 Will Abenomics reinvigorate Japan's economy?

 There isn't much that's technically new about Abenomics.
-Despite years of near-zero interest rates, Japan has suffered chronic deflation over the two decades since the bursting of its real estate bubble in the late 1980s.
-Over that period, the Japanese government has spent trillions of dollars in various bids to lift the economy, in the process accumulating the largest public debt in the developed world.
+Japan has suffered chronic deflation since the bursting of its real estate bubble in the late 1980s.
+In the years since, the Japanese government has implemented years of near-zero, and now below zero, interest rates.
+It has also spent trillions of dollars attempting to lift the economy, in the process accumulating the largest public debt in the developed world.

 Abe hopes his extraordinary monetary policy will change this dynamic, starting with bringing down exchange rates and giving exports a major boost.
-Indeed, the yen has fallen a dramatic 50 percent against the dollar since the end of 2012, leading to a 2.7 percent rise in exports in the final quarter of 2014.
-The resulting rise in corporate earnings should result in higher wages, policymakers reason, thus increasing consumption and boosting markets.
-The Nikkei index has steadily risen to an eight-year high in 2015.
+Indeed, the yen has fallen a dramatic 50 percent against the dollar since the end of 2012.
+But export growth has been tepid, and Japan's Nikkei index has been volatile.

 Thus, most observers agree that deeper structural changes are needed.
-Without greater consumer demand based on increased wages—which have fallen 9 percent in real terms since 1997—or improvements in underlying productivity and competitiveness, the Japanese economy will continue to struggle in the long-term.
+Without greater consumer demand based on increased wages, which have fallen 9 percent in real terms since 1997, or a major demographic shift, the Japanese economy will continue to struggle.

 What are the risks?

 Critics argue that Abenomics brings major risks.
-Some think monetary easing could spur hyperinflation, while the opposite view holds that Abe's plan may do too little to reverse deeply entrenched deflation.
-There is also worry that Japan's national debt, which at over one quadrillion yen ($8.62 trillion) is more than twice its GDP, will become unsustainable if interest rates rise.
-Investors, anticipating inflation, could put a scare in the bond market by selling out of fear that their investments will lose value in real terms.
+Some think monetary easing could spur hyperinflation, while others hold that Abe's plan may do too little to reverse deeply entrenched deflation.
+There is also worry about Japan's national debt, which, at over one quadrillion yen ($11 trillion), has surpassed 245 percent of its GDP.
+The International Monetary Fund (IMF) has repeatedly warned (PDF) that these debt levels are unsustainable.

-Those who remember the unfinished public projects that littered Japan's countryside during the "lost decade" also worry that Abe's debt-financed stimulus may be wasted, adding to the debt load without boosting output.
+Those who remember the unfinished public works—massive and often unnecessary road and bridge construction projects—that littered Japan's countryside during the "lost decade" of the 1990s also worry that Abe's stimulus may add to the debt load without boosting output.
 "In a country where pork-barrel projects have been rampant, infrastructure projects that seek to cater to the needs of construction companies have been a very common fact of political life," says Solís.
-Today, however, construction companies are having a hard time finding workers, yet another sign that Japan’s old ways of tending to the economy are out of date.
+Today, however, construction companies are having a hard time finding workers, yet another sign that Japan's old ways of tending to the economy are out of date.

 What does this mean for the global economy?

 Abe's policies are already being felt in the international arena.
-Exporters like Germany and China have sounded warnings about a global currency war, or competitive devaluation, in which countries vie to weaken their currencies and thus gain an advantage for their exports.
-Tokyo’s recent disputes with Beijing over the Diaoyu/Senkaku islands in the East China Sea have spilled over into their economic relationship, and the yen's drop has only escalated the discord.
-Abe’s hawkish reputation, and his push to amend Japan’s pacifist constitution, has led some to see the TPP trade push as a way to contain Beijing.
+Exporters like Germany and China have sounded warnings about a global currency war, or competitive devaluation, in which countries vie to weaken their currencies to gain an advantage for their exports.
+Tokyo's recent disputes with Beijing over the Diaoyu/Senkaku islands in the East China Sea have spilled over into their economic relationship, and the yen's drop has only escalated the discord.
+Abe's hawkish reputation, along with his push to amend Japan's pacifist constitution, has led some to see his TPP trade push as a way to contain Beijing.

 But Solís objects to that view, saying that she expects Abe's pragmatic side to prevail.
 "There's been this desire to not add fuel to the fire, and to have stable relations with China," she said.
 "I think everybody understands what tragic consequences could arise from using a very nationalist rhetoric that would be quite self-defeating."